Avik816/API/README.md

 # API

-## This project follows the creation os a REST API in python.
+## This project follows the creation of a REST API in python.
+### Click on the api.py to view the code.